We know them well, don’t we?

 - They use people’s time wisely.
 How often do we go to a board meeting and find ourselves listening to a monologue rather than a dialogue?
 Women with superb manners listen more than they speak so they can acquire the useful information to move conversation into action.

-As I write in The Essentials of Fabulous, “whether it precedes your entrance or follows you like a puppy, you must cultivate a reputation for beautiful gestures, extraordinary thoughtfulness, and a gift for making people feel good in your presence.”
+Whether it precedes your entrance or follows you like a puppy, you must cultivate a reputation for beautiful gestures, extraordinary thoughtfulness, and a gift for making people feel good in your presence.
 That is the essence of etiquette.

 So if you find yourself guilty of not always having the best “mom manners,” take a cue from this list and try to live more graciously.